theBSH/SimpleAnimeSeeker/README.md

-# SimpleAnimeFinder (SAS)
+# SimpleAnimeSeeker (SAS)

-SimpleAnimeFinder (SAS) is a lightweight and fun anime searching tool designed to help you discover your next favorite anime quickly.
+SimpleAnimeSeeker (SAS) is a lightweight and fun anime searching tool designed to help you discover your next favorite anime quickly.
 Whether you're a seasoned anime enthusiast or a casual viewer, SAS makes it easy to find information about your favorite anime series.

 ## Features